-I think that your time-reverse twin would not experience anything at all: there wouldn’t be anything it is like to be her.
-This argument reveals something important about you.
+I think that your time-reverse twin would not experience anything at all: there wouldn’t be anything it is like to be her (though I’m not the first to say so: check out Tim Maudlin’s article ‘On the Passing of Time’ ).
+My reasoning reveals something important about you.
 Either we’re thinking about the laws of nature all wrong, or your own consciousness isn’t intrinsic to what’s going on inside your head.
 In fact, your consciousness is about as extrinsic as anything could be: it constitutively involves the entire cosmos.
 In particular, the early Universe isn’t just part of the story of how you got here; it’s part of who you are.

 Strange though it might sound, your time-reverse twin is physically possible.
 That’s to say, the laws of physics don’t rule her out.
 As we usually understand them, the relevant laws of physics are time-reversal symmetric, meaning that if you have a video recording of a system evolving over time, it doesn’t matter which end you label ‘start’ and which end ‘finish’.
 If the video is consistent with the laws played one way, it’s also consistent with them played the other.
 So there’s a legitimate question of why we don’t encounter time-reverse twins in real life.